-Finance Minister Arlene Foster MLA and Employment and Learning Minister Dr Stephen Farry today welcomed Bombardier’s CS300 commercial aircraft to Belfast for its first UK appearance.
+Finance Minister Arlene Foster MLA, and Employment and Learning Minister, Dr Stephen Farry today announced that Teleperformance intends to create 800 new jobs in Enniskillen, Fermanagh.